Things founders probably ought to know about venture capital.

 Venture investing is a lot like betting on horses.
 It’s not purely gambling.
 You can learn how to judge horseflesh and jockeys.
 And the right odds can set you up for a windfall.

-But it’s hard to consistently pick winners; as I mentioned in Law #1 VCs lose more often than they win.
+But it’s hard to consistently pick winners and you lose more often than you win.

-Startups by nature are riddled with flaws that could become fatal.
-That means there’s always a genuine reason NOT to invest.
-As a result, VCs are justifiably picky and there is always a legitimate reason to say, “No.”
+The moral of the story is that VCs are justifiably picky and there is always a legitimate reason to say, “No.”

-You have to accept that this may not make sense to you.
+You have to accept that the reason may not make sense to you.
+In this case, you’ve just got to move on.

 #3 The cream didn’t rise fast enough